Back to Blog

 1. After-Hours Inquiry Capture Across Global Time Zones

-What this looks like in practice: A potential Maldives guest in Moscow sends an Instagram DM at 11 PM Moscow time asking about water villa availability for their anniversary in September.
-The chatbot responds instantly, confirms availability windows, answers questions about the seaplane transfer versus speedboat options, shares a direct booking link with the best-available rate, and captures the guest's contact information with consent—all while your reservations team in Malé is asleep.
+What this looks like in practice: A potential Maldives guest in Moscow sends an Instagram DM at 11 PM Moscow time about water villa availability for their September anniversary.
+The chatbot answers instantly, confirms availability, walks through seaplane versus speedboat transfer options, drops a direct booking link with the best available rate, and captures the guest's contact info with consent.
+All while your team in Malé is asleep.

 Real-world impact: In Hyperleap AI's deployment with Jungle Lodges (Karnataka, India), 35% of all inquiries arrived after business hours.
-The AI captured and qualified every one of them, contributing to 3,300+ leads in 90 days.
-Beach resorts with comparable after-hours inquiry patterns see similarly outsized returns from 24/7 availability.
+The AI captured and qualified every one, contributing to 3,300+ leads in 90 days.
+Beach resorts with similar after-hours patterns tend to see comparably outsized returns from staying available round the clock.

-Why it works: Guests in research mode rarely wait.
-According to Salesforce State of Connected Customer (2024), 83% of consumers expect an immediate response when they reach out to a business.
-For a leisure booking involving a significant financial commitment, a prompt, informative response builds trust.
-Silence erodes it.
+Why it works: Guests in research mode don't wait.
+Salesforce's State of Connected Customer (2024) found 83% of consumers expect an immediate response when they contact a business.
+For a leisure booking involving real money, a fast, informative reply builds trust.
+Silence does the opposite.

 Key features: